 This industry report was designed to provide a high level overview of the Oregon recreational market, digging into topline sales trends, category sales trends, demographic data, and customer wallet spend.
 You can access all of the information and data detailed in our report on a regular basis with Headset's Insights Premium tool.
-Learn more about our market intelligence solutions here.
+Learn more about accessing more cannabis industry data.

 After becoming legal in the second half of 2015, recreational cannabis sales in Oregon have grown rapidly.
 From January 2017 to July 2020, monthly recreational sales have grown 253% from $26M to $94M.
 Compared with other west coast states, Oregon produced the largest YoY growth rate in Q2 2020 (+50.7).
 When we dig below topline sales data we find that in terms of category sales Oregon is similar to its neighbor to the north, Washington.
 But there is a fair amount of nuance to Oregon when we look at who is buying and how customer spend is distributed.